ActivityRadar/app/README.md

 ## Deployment

 We are using AWS S3 as image storage.
 Look into [our AWS setup](docs/aws.md) for more information on that.

+## Development

+We use `pre-commit` with `ggshield` as commit checker.
+To set up this, install `pre-commit`, for example via `pip install pre-commit`.
+Then, run `pre-commit install` to set up the commit hooks in the `.pre-commit-config.yaml` config.
+As we are using `ggshield` to prevent secret leaks, create a `.env` file in the project root.
+Create a `GitGuardian` account and an API key.
+Paste that key in the `.env` file like shown in the `.env.example`.
+Upon creating a new commit, the hooks should run and tell you if something went wrong.